kmoskwiak/videojs-resolution-switcher/README.md

 ## Example

-[Working example](example.html) of the plugin you can check out if you're having trouble.
+[Working examples](examples) of the plugin you can check out if you're having trouble.
 Or check out this [demo](https://kmoskwiak.github.io/videojs-resolution-switcher/).

 ## Getting Started